This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Behavioral Changes

-Watch for these telltale stress reactions:
+Watch for these telltale reactions when your dog eats wasabi:

 Wasabi Toxicity in Dogs